falcosecurity/falcosidekick/README.md

   webhookurl: "" # discord WebhookURL (ex: https://discord.com/api/webhooks/xxxxxxxxxx...), if not empty, Discord output is enabled
   # icon: "" # Discord icon (avatar)
   # minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

+ gcppubsub:
+   projectid: "" # The GCP Project ID containing the Pub/Sub Topic
+   topic: "" # The name of the Pub/Sub topic
+   credentials: "" # The base64-encoded JSON key file for the GCP service account (only requires roles/pubsub.publisher role)

 ```

 Usage :